cceckman/startup-showdown/writeup/1-hello-bench.md

 I think for this case, I want to use **`perf` for timing information**.
 I'll use `strace` later to better understand what's going on.

-Why?
-Read on!
+Why is that?

 <!-- TODO : Extract this to a tangent, and run the numbers on timing -->

 ### `strace` and `ptrace`

 `strace` runs a program and tells you all the system calls that the program makes, and the arguments to those system calls.
-Cool!

 I've used this in the past when debugging unknown programs, or to better understand how a program interacts with the system without wanting to debug